FabricMC/fabric/fabric-lifecycle-events-v1/README.md

 ## `ClientTickEvents`

 Events related to ticking of a Minecraft client.
-There are events that signify the beginning and end of the tick for the client and the `ClientWorld` if in game.
+There are events that indicate the beginning and end of the tick for the client and the `ClientWorld` if in game.

 ## `ClientChunkEvents`